-Students improve their vocal power and ease through an understanding of basic breathing mechanics and anatomy.
+Students in this class improve their vocal power and ease through an understanding of basic breathing mechanics and anatomy.
 Utilizing recent discoveries of breathing coordination, performers can achieve their true potential by freeing their voices, reducing tension, and increasing vocal stamina.
-In the second semester, principals of the Alexander Technique are introduced; students consolidate their progress by performing songs and monologues in a supportive atmosphere.
+In the second semester, principles of the Alexander Technique are introduced.
+Students consolidate their progress by performing songs and monologues in a supportive atmosphere.
 Two sections.
 This class meets once a week.

 Building a Vocal Technique

 A continuation of Breathing Coordination for the Performer, which is suggested as a prerequisite, students deepen their understanding of breathing coordination and Alexander Technique and work on songs and monologues of their choice.
 The emphasis is on maintaining physical ease in performance to increase vocal range and power.
 This class meets once a week.

 Successful performances in dance and theatre rely on training that prepares performers—in mind, body, and spirit—to enter the realm of aesthetic exploration and expression.
 In this class, we will work toward acquiring skills that facilitate the investigation of how the body moves in familiar and previously unimagined ways.
 Through traditional and experimental practices, students will develop a sense of functional alignment, form, physical energy and dynamics, strength, and focus, as well as awareness of time and rhythm.
 Improvisation is an important aspect of this study.
 Placement class is required; please check with the dance program office for the exact date and time.